SAM121001 - Returns: individuals returns: introduction

 2. Where a return has not already been identified as an ‘Away’ return at the pre-capture stage, the return should be fully captured and coded in the office of receipt.
 Any work list items arising from capture of the return will be the responsibility of the responsible office.
 The return should then be filed away in the receiving office.

-If a taxpayer submits more than one return on the same day it is important that the returns are captured in chronological order.
+If a cusomer submits more than one return on the same day it is important that the returns are captured in chronological order.
 This will ensure that any repayments claimed on the returns are issued to the correct person.

 As details are entered the computer makes checks, identifies errors and gives warnings where unlikely situations arise.
 Some clerical reviews are necessary, for example, to deal with correspondence received with the return and to repair obvious errors or mistakes on the return.